Passport of Magda Lutz the Wife of a Hero

 Magda accepts with thanks.
 A few days later, mother and daughter move into a small servant apartment on the ground floor of the Lutz residence.
 Magda’s husband, a wealthy older stock trader, went underground in Budapest and survived the war thanks to his connections and financial means.

-Magda and Agnes passed the last year of war at the side of their guardian angel Carl Lutz.
-The two get closer to each other in spite of, or perhaps because of the increasingly precarious situation.
+Magda and Agnes passed the last year of war at their guardian angel Carl Lutz.
+The two get closer to each other despite, or perhaps because of the increasingly precarious situation.
 Lutz falls more and more in love with the beautiful lady from Budapest.

-It is a real question if the continuous fear of death from the extensive bomb attacks pushes these “private” problems to the edge and makes them less relevant, or if it makes them even stronger.
+It is a fundamental question if the continuous fear of death from the extensive bomb attacks pushes these “private” problems to the edge and makes them less relevant, or if it makes them even more robust.

 “Dear Agnes, I am so grateful that you gave me these documents for my archive.
 I will hold them in honor, and with this article, we also remember your mother.”

 Source: Magda & Agnes…pictures and text from the video book “Carl Lutz – A forgotten hero.”
-This outstanding video book can be downloaded at the Apple store in German, English, French, and Italian free of charge, and I do highly recommend to do so.
+This outstanding video book can be downloaded at the Apple store in German, English, French, and Italian free of charge, and I do highly recommend doing so.
 Update: Unfortunately, no longer available.

 Hello Tom…awesome man…wanting to know more.

 Thanks Mike.
 Just search for his name and you will find more articles here…